mitselek/touch-tone/README.md

 ## Project Overview

-Phone Zero is a specialized communication device that eliminates traditional visual interfaces in favor of tactile buttons, movement-based call answering, and non-visual feedback mechanisms.
+Phone Zero is a specialized communication device that eliminates traditional visual interfaces in favor of tactile buttons, button-based call answering, and non-visual feedback mechanisms.
 This stationary device is designed to be reliable, easy to use, and capable of long-term operation without technical intervention.

 ## Key Features

 - **No Screen:** Designed specifically for blind users
 - **Large Tactile Buttons:** 4-8 customizable buttons with distinct tactile features
-- **Movement-Based Answering:** Answer calls by simply moving the device
+- **Button-Based Answering:** Answer calls by pressing any button
 - **Always-On Design:** Continuous operation with battery backup for power outages
 - **Battery Status via SMS:** Automatic notifications at specific battery levels
 - **High-Quality Audio:** Optimized for clear voice communication